Kwame Awuah-Darko: Career

 Kwame Awuah-Darko founded Money Systems International (MSI) in the year 1999, as managing director of MSI Ltd, he oversaw the company's growth from a modest U.K. to Ghana international money transfer business into a US$200 million business turnover, with operations in seven (7) European countries, win (9) States in the US and eighteen (18) African countries.

 Kwame Awuah-Darko is a co-founder of the Roman Ridge School in Accra, Ghana and has served on the board of directors since its inception in 2002 till date.
 He served as board member of State Insurance Company (SIC) Limited as well as board chairman of the SIC Financial Services Limited respectively from 2009 to 2012.
 In addition, Kwame served as Director and board member of City Investment Company Limited.
 He contributed to the establishment Commercial Bank, a financial institution in Ghana.
 Awuah-Darko currently serves on the board of the Roman Ridge School which he co-founded.

 In the year 1999, aged 30, he founded Matrix International Holdings Limited, U.K. As managing director of Matrix International Holdings U.K. Ltd, he oversaw the company's growth and operations in seven (7) European Union countries and eighteen (18) African countries rolled-out in West, East and Southern Africa with an annual turnover in excess of US$200 Million.
 He managed Matrix Holdings concurrently with Marine and General Insurance Brokers.

 Politics

 In 2012, Kwame was elected to run for parliament as the candidate representing the Ayawaso West Wuogon Constituency under the National Democratic Congress (NDC).

 In October 2013, he was appointed by the Government of Ghana to serve as the managing director of Ghana's largest Petroleum Storage and Logistics Company, Bulk Oil Storage and Transportation Company Limited (BOST).
 He established a petroleum-trading department within the company, trading mainly petroleum products such as Gasoline, Gasoil, LPG and Crude Oil.

 The government of Ghana in June 2015, appointed Kwame Awuah as the chief executive officer of Ghana's National Petroleum Refinery Asset, the Tema Oil Refinery (TOR).

-In line with his vision of making Ghana the petroleum hub of West Africa, he assembled a highly efficient team within BOST and TOR who followed his leadership to successfully implement and oversee the trade of petroleum products across West Africa which included exports of gasoline and Gasoil to neighbouring countries such as, Mali, Niger, Burkina Faso, Ivory Coast, Benin, Nigeria and Liberia among other countries.
+Under his leadership, BOST and TOR expanded the trade of petroleum products across West Africa, including exports of gasoline and gasoil to Mali, Niger, Burkina Faso, Ivory Coast, Benin, Nigeria, and Liberia.